by Texas Homesteader ~

 I mulch the strawberries for the winter months with a nice thick layer of dried leaves and they come back every year.

 I’ve grown those same strawberry plants for about 5 years now.
-They actually spread and took over the trough.
+They actually spread and made themselves into beautiful productive groundcover.

 I harvest the strawberries every morning.
 We like to enjoy them as part of a delicious yet healthy dessert using my homemade yogurt sweetened with honey or preserves, layered with strawberries and sprinkled with some Homemade Granola.